 The Island has more than 50 miles of Puget Sound shoreline.
 Public access to much of that shoreline land is limited since most waterfront parcels are under private ownership and control.
 Community members have expressed interest in expanding public access to the shoreline, particularly in neighborhoods with no existing public park or pier nearby.
 In many cases, public access and use of sensitive marine habitats may not be appropriate.
 But other areas may offer the opportunity for increasing passive use and enjoyment of these unique open spaces.
 King County owns several parcels on the Island, which extend from public roads to a shoreline, most of which are not serving a functional purpose today and could potentially be acquired as part of the open space system.
 Policy P-3 expresses support for determining options for improved and expanded public access to shoreline areas.
-Expanded access could provide secondary benefits of promoting active, healthy lifestyles and, in some areas, improving shoreline access may facilitate marine habitat improvements.
-It is important that any type of shoreline area improvements be completed in accordance with King County's adopted Shoreline Master Program.
+Expanded access could provide secondary benefits of promoting active, healthy lifestyles and, in some areas, improving shoreline area improvements be completed in accordance with King County's adopted Shoreline Master Program.